-Seen here: Jozi residents support the FNB Joburg 10K CITYRUN (sister event of the FNB Durban 10K CITYSURFRUN) City Clean-Up.
+Seen here: Jozi residents support the ABSA Joburg 10K CITYRUN (sister event of the ABSA Durban 10K CITYSURFRUN) City Clean-Up.

 Photo Credit: Kyle Cestari

 Durban residents are invited to help clean their city, in the prelude to the 3rd annual ABSA Durban 10K CITYSURFRUN (taking place on Sunday 13 October 2019) by joining a fun “Durban City Clean-Up” on Saturday 12 October 2019 starting at the event Race Village (near Bike and Bean) at 07:00.

 PETCO (South Africa’s national industry body accountable for managing the PET/polyethylene terephthalate plastic industry’s Extended Producer Responsibility) will provide the bags and gloves to be used during the clean-up.

 “We are proud to play our part in keeping Durban clean,” says Michael Meyer, Managing Director Stillwater Sports.
 “Together with PETCO we would like to inform residents about the impact that litter has on our environment.
 We can all make a difference by keeping our city clean.
 Going one step further, in 2019 we introduced a Single-Use Plastic (SUP) Management Campaign that aims to drastically reduce the usage of single-use plastics by 85%.
 Our ultimate goal is to host a mass participation road running series that is plastic free #RunClean.”